Tlotlo-pat/bluewaters/README.md

 We decided to work on a solution to build a platform where information about our water sources will be shared and analysed.
 Much of the emphasis in water resource management has revolved around ensuring that users should have not only enough water but desirable water quality too.
-The issue of water quality can play a dominant role when the available water gets scarce and scarce.
+The issue of water quality can play a dominant role when the available water gets scarce.
 Water availability is only as good as the quality of that water.
 Therefore, both quantity and quality need to be considered in detail and they can no longer be managed in isolation of each other.